82deutschmark/chlorpromazine-mcp/README.md

 ## API Endpoints

+The core MCP functionality for prompts and tools is handled via the Model Context Protocol SDK.
+The server also provides:

-- `/healthz`: Health check endpoint (GET)
+- `/healthz`: Health check endpoint (GET) - directly handled by the Node.js `http.Server`.
-- `/v1/prompts/list`: List available prompts
+- `/v1/prompts/list`: List available prompts (via MCP SDK)
-- `/v1/prompts/get`: Get a specific prompt
+- `/v1/prompts/get`: Get a specific prompt (via MCP SDK)
-- `/v1/tools/list`: List available tools
+- `/v1/tools/list`: List available tools (via MCP SDK)
-- `/v1/tools/call`: Call a specific tool
+- `/v1/tools/call`: Call a specific tool (via MCP SDK)

+## SDK Integration Notes

+This project has been updated to use `@modelcontextprotocol/sdk` version 1.11.4 with ES Module imports.
+This required careful attention to import paths (e.g., ensuring `.js` extensions) and refactoring the server startup to use the standard Node.js `http` module to wrap the SDK's `StreamableHTTPServerTransport`.

 ## Deployment